Search

 Understanding the Behavior: Why do kids hit themselves?

 To understand why children engage in self-harm, it is essential first to explore the broader context of emotional regulation in young children.
 Meltdowns and temper tantrums are common occurrences during a child’s development.
 These outbursts are typically triggered by frustration, overstimulation, or an inability to communicate their needs effectively.
 These are unquestionable underlying factors why toddlers and occasionally older children may resort to hitting themselves; as a means to self-soothe and vent their overwhelming emotions.
+If you are wondering why do kids hit themselves, here are some possible causes:

 1. Emotional Expression and Frustration